Gastroesophageal Reflux Disease Child

 - Foods high in fat and acid

-Medication may be needed to relieve symptoms and heal any damage to the esophagus.
-Many medications for GERD are available over-the-counter and by prescription.
-Your child's doctor may recommend the following:
+Medicines may be needed to ease symptoms and heal any damage to the esophagus.
+Many GERD medicines are available over the counter and by prescription.
+The doctor may advise:

 - H-2 blockers